jasht1/Uni-Projects/Individual project/Notes/Literature Notes/@leungG2017-CouldMRIBeUsedImageKidneyFibrosis.md

 ---
-category: literaturenote
+category: "literaturenote"
+title: "Could MRI Be Used To Image Kidney Fibrosis?
+A Review of Recent Advances and Remaining Barriers"
 tags: 👁, 🖉
-citekey: leungG2017-CouldMRIBeUsedImageKidneyFibrosis
+citekey: "leungG2017-CouldMRIBeUsedImageKidneyFibrosis"
-imported: 2025-01-31 06:29
+imported: 2025-02-18 06:25
 ---

 # Could MRI Be Used To Image Kidney Fibrosis?
 A Review of Recent Advances and Remaining Barriers